 The last part shows another group of customers, male or mostly, with Jellicoe now present who leads them all in song.
 He plays a small accordion and smiles broadly as he leads this pub-church choir.
 One of the patrons is dressed in “pearly king” fashion.

 Pints and halves of beer are drawn continually, and hoisted.
 I cannot recall seeing beer drawn and people actually speaking in the pub this early before.

 Here you see the reality of what Basil Jellicoe tried to achieve, and something of the prewar pub in action.
 Extraordinary, we think.
 For the final part of our series on Basil Jellicoe see Part III.

-*The film is actually a compilation of “outtakes”.
-This Movietone clip appears to be the official release, and is available on YouTube among its British Movietones selections, but is much shorter than the outtake version and does not add significantly to it.
-The main difference we note is the Father’s matinée smile is highlighted better in the official release.
-Also, note how fast – expertly – the pints were pulled in those days.
-There were no two ways about it.
+*The film is actually a compilation of outakes.
+This Movietone clip appears to be the official release.
+It is available on YouTube with other British Movietones selections, but is much shorter and does not add significantly to it.
+The main difference I see is the Father’s matinée smile is better highlighted in the official release.
+Note how expertly the pints were drawn in those days, combining speed with nonchalance.